Discreet Confidential Consultation (213) 374-3952

 This is a good question because many people have a false view of how a sex crime case will be proven or prosecuted.
 I can't tell you how often people come into my office and say, well, they don't have any evidence against me, so I don't understand why I've been arrested.

 I don't get it.
 And I'm like, wait a minute.
 Somebody must have said that you did something.
 Well, that's not evidence.
-Well yeah, that is evidence.
+Well, yeah, that is evidence.
 There's a jury instruction that says that if you believe the testimony of one witness and that witness appears credible to you, you can find the person guilty just based on one witness's testimony.

 He pointed a gun at me and took all my stuff.
 And in the meantime, while you were doing that, I called my secretary to tell her to take the gun and all of your stuff and throw it off the pier in Santa Monica, and she went and did that.

-The police come to my office and say, hey Hedding, did you threaten these people, point a gun at them, and take all their stuff, and I look at them and say, no, I would never do anything like that.
+The police come to my office and say, hey, Hedding, did you threaten these people, point a gun at them, and take all their stuff?
+And I look at them and say, no, I would never do anything like that.

 So, does that mean a crime wasn't committed just because there's no videotape, just because there are no witnesses inside my office?
 Of course, it doesn't mean a crime wasn't saved.
 It is going to be my word against their word.